Location: Tempe, Arizona & Bishkek, Kyrgyzstan

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.

-Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
-Many destinations require student visas, which take additional processing time.
+Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before the anticipated travel date.
+Passport processing times have greatly increased and it can take 3 months or more to receive a new passport.
+We encourage you to apply for your passport as soon as possible.
+Furthermore, many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.